Organization Type

 Meetings

-The chapter will meet on the third Thursday of every month at 6:00 pm virtually.
+The chapter will meet on the fourth Thursday of every month at 6:00 pm virtually.
 Please email the club advisor for that link.

 Officers